-The long-term benefits of earning a Bachelor of Science in nursing degree reinforce the fact that pursuing your nursing education is the right move for your professional future.
+The long-term benefits of a Bachelor of Science in nursing (BSN) degree prove that pursuing your nursing education is the right move for your professional future.

-BSN-educated nurses play a significant role in improving patient outcomes, and healthcare leaders are continuing to recognize nurses’ efforts.
-As a result, BSN-prepared nurses are currently being empowered to make more critical care decisions than ever before.
+BSN-educated nurses improve patient outcomes, and health care leaders are continuing to recognize their efforts.
+More than ever before, BSN-prepared nurses are now being empowered to make more critical care decisions.

-BSN degree programs help students develop and implement key critical thinking and leadership skills that earn them the respect from healthcare leaders.
+BSN degree programs help students develop and implement key critical thinking and leadership skills, which earn them respect from health care leaders.

-Research suggests that the more BSN-prepared nurses hospitals have on staff, the lower their patient mortality rates and healthcare costs and the shorter their average patient stays.
-Because of this impact on healthcare facilities and on patients, BSN-prepared nurses are in-demand and respected.
+Research suggests that the more BSN-prepared nurses that hospitals have on staff, the lower their patient mortality rates and health care costs and also the shorter their average patient stays.
+BSN-prepared nurses are in-demand and respected because of these impacts.

-It’s also worth mentioning that a BSN degree can act as a first step for the advanced nursing degrees required for such high-paying nursing roles as:
+Another valuable perk on our list of BSN benefits is that a BSN degree can provide the first step for advanced nursing degrees that are required for high-paying nursing roles such as the following: